vdye/git/contrib/scalar/docs/faq.md

 additional work for Git because it needs to look at these files and match them against the `.gitignore` patterns.

-By following the pattern Scalar tries to establish and placing your build intermediates and outputs parallel with the `src` folder and not inside it, you can help optimize Git command performance for developers in the repository by limiting the number of files Git needs to consider for many common
+By following the `src` pattern Scalar tries to establish and placing your build intermediates and outputs parallel with the `src` folder and not inside it, you can help optimize Git command performance for developers in the repository by limiting the number of files Git needs to consider for many common